Frequently Asked Questions from IDS

 Can we have this hosted on our local server?

 No. This is a cloud based system and is entirely based on internet technology.
 Administration is done securely through any modern browser and the dispensers can be placed anywhere in your organizations facilities that have internet capabilities.
 This provides a flexible structure for growing and relieves your organization of the cost and bother of hosting.

 Is your system secure?

 Yes.
 All data is encrypted before it is transmitted to/from the servers or dispensers.
-Administrative access is granted on an as needed basis via a secure web portal. iQ solutions encrypt data using a combination of RSA-2048 and AES-128, and transmit that data over HTTP (TCP 80).
+Administrative access is granted on an as needed basis via a secure web portal. iQ solutions encrypt data using a combination of RSA-2048 and AES-128, and transmit that data over to HTTP(TCP 443).
 Included in the payload is a digital signature (using RSA-2048) to prove that the client is a valid device.
 All data sent to or from the device is encrypted in this manner.